animal-tree/Writing-stuff/Stuff18-Proof-overview.md

 Maybe something else too.

 In other words, assuming Omega says "assume I can trust my memories."
 All observable reality beliefs reduce to observation and memory.
 However, memory isn't proven.
 It's believed.
 Observation is proven.

+We can say assume Omega, or equivalently, assume our memories.

+Otherwise, don't assume Omega, only assume observation.

+Since observation is fact, any deduction, if deduction can be trusted, is fact.
+But by definition, (fact or not, technically, bizarreness aside), it's proven.